Lives saved

 I had checked out the track and knew it was well within our capabilities.

 It was -2 degrees when we started, heading for a high of 10-12 degrees.
 We walked through 4wd track then entered the bush.
-After walking for about an hour and going around some fallen trees, I couldn’t pick up the track again but was able to work out where we were and get a compass bearing to get us back on track.
+After walking for about an hour and going around some fallen trees, I couldn’t pick up the track again.
+I was able to work out where we were and get a compass bearing to get us back on track.

 I unclipped Frankie from my waist so she could run freely trailing her longline.
 She came back to check in as usual, then did not come, and despite having a strong recall she did not appear.

-I found a pocket of phone coverage and called 111.
-I was able to tell them I was not injured, I had warm, dry clothing and food and water.
-They advised me to activate my ResQLink 400 PLB, which I did at about 10 to 4 then hunkered down and waited.
+I found a spot with phone coverage and called 111, told them I wasn’t injured and had dry clothes, food, and water.
+They advised me to activate my ResQLink 400 PLB.
+I did at about 10 to 4 then hunkered down and waited.

 SAR made contact with me (via blowing whistles) at 10:15pm and we walked 2 ½ hours out.
-I was surprisingly relaxed, apart from being upset about Frankie, I had full confidence in my PLB and knew they would get to me as soon as they could.
+I felt at ease, aside from being troubled about Frankie.
+I had full confidence in my PLB and knew they would get to me as soon as they could.
 (And I knew Frankie would do her best too).

-I never considered or appreciated the time it took from activation of a PLB to contact from the SAR Team, or the resources involved.
+I never considered or appreciated the time it took from activation of a PLB to contact from the SAR Team.
 The teams that came to me were awesome, they made me feel safe and comfortable after six hours alone.

 Words of wisdom